basblsolver/BASBLib/index.md

 __There is also an overview of the problems contained within the library__

-# Classification of the BPP problems
+# Classification of BPP problems

 Since bilevel programming involves two optimization problems (the outer and the inner) our classification is based on the nature of these problems.
 At the moment, in our classification we distinguish the following classes (types) of bilevel programming problems: